HariSekhon/GitHub-Repos-MermaidJS-Gantt-Chart/README.md

 <!-- GANTT_CHART_END -->

-That can be embedded into a GitHub `README.md` or run in MermaidJS to visualize like this:
+That can be embedded into a GitHub markdown file such as a `README.md` or run in MermaidJS to visualize like this:

 <!-- GANTT_CHART2_START -->